How to Clean a Motorcycle

 - Dilute cleaner.
 In a bucket or other large container, mix 1 part Simple Green Pro HD Heavy-Duty Cleaner to 3 parts water.

 - Prep your motorcycle.
 Park your bike where the washing and rinsing will fall on the ground and not run down the driveway into street and storm drain.
-Remove all leather casings, bags and straps where possible.
-Cover and secure all electrical connections, spark plug wires and other water-sensitive components.
+Remove all leather casings, seat, saddlebags and straps where possible.
+Cover and secure the battery, all electrical connections, spark plug wires and other water-sensitive components.
 Prevent any excess water from getting into your exhaust system by using a rag to plug the hole on your exhaust pipe.

 - Rinse.
 Use a garden hose to give your bike a light rinse, with pressurized focus on the wheels, spokes and fenders of the bike.
 Be mindful of any existing paint damage, as pressurized water can make matters worse.